 Keyword data

-The keywords data section is filled with all the information you are looking for.
+The keywords data section is filled with all the information you seek.

-Plus, in this place, you can form functions such as filtering keywords based on include/exclude, word count, CPC filters, and calculate Golden Score, forecast revenue, etc.,
+Plus, in this place, you can form functions such as filtering keywords based on include/exclude, word count, and CPC filters, and you can calculate the Golden Score, forecast revenue, etc..

 Click on any keyword idea to check its details, such as SERP overview, CPC, and search volume during the previous 12 months.